-Counting In Another Language brings together digital and moving image work by Bettina Furnée, addressing themes of displacement, alternative realities and language.
-Her solo show at The Ruskin Gallery at Anglia Ruskin University includes three different time-lapse sequences for Here’s Luck, shot on a pocket camera during an Eastern Exchanges residency in the Caribbean.
-The short films document the workings of the tides and currents on an emergency shelter on a deserted tropical beach, with the same scenario filmed on different days.
-The films are combined with narrative texts contributed by people of the local Bahamian community (mostly of African or European lineage).
-These were written, read aloud and recorded in response to the films during the Instant Writing Event, held at The Hub in Nassau in July 2011.
+Counting In Another Language brings together digital work addressing themes of displacement, alternative realities and language.
+Bettina Furnée’s solo show at The Ruskin Gallery at Anglia Ruskin University includes three different time-lapse sequences for Here’s Luck, shot on a pocket camera during her Eastern Exchanges residency in the Caribbean.
+The short films document the workings of the tides on an emergency shelter on a deserted tropical beach, with the same scenario filmed on different days.
+The films are combined with narrative texts contributed by people of the local Bahamian community (mostly of African or European lineage) in response to the films.
+These texts were written, read aloud and recorded during the Instant Writing Event, held at The Hub in Nassau in July 2011.
 All contributed texts are published together in a print on demand pamphlet produced by AND Publishing.

-Also shown is a series of four short digital films, which were shot at Anglia Ruskin University’s film studio as part of Furnée’s participation in the AA2A access scheme.
+Also shown is a series of four short digital films, shot at ARU’s film studio as part of Furnée’s participation in the AA2A access scheme.
 Domestic Celestial Events shows a variety of household objects filmed against a spacey black background.
-The footage is combined with a soundtrack of recorded interviews with couples contemplating the possibility of going on an extended mission to the moon with their partner.
-A transcription of the spoken words appears as ‘subtitling’ in juxtaposition to the images, expanding both use and meaning of language.
-The interviews and texts were created in collaboration with writer Lucy Sheerman, and the voices recreated by actors.
+The footage is combined with recorded interviews with couples contemplating going on an extended mission to the moon with their partner.
+A transcript of the spoken words appears in juxtaposition to the images, expanding both use and meaning of language.
+The interviews and texts were created in collaboration with writer Lucy Sheerman, and the voices spoken by actors.